Macroeconomic Data Transformations Matter: ONLINE APPENDIX - Forecasting Models in Details

-The Adaptive Lasso of \cite{zou2006} uses $\hat{w} = 1/|\hat{\beta}^\gamma|$ where $\hat{\beta}$ is a $\sqrt{T}$-consistent estimator for the above regression such as the OLS estimator or the Ridge estimator as suggested by \cite{zou2006} when collinearity is an issue, while $\gamma > 0$ is a hyperparameter satisfying some conditions in \cite{zou2006}.
-We start the estimation of the Adaptive Lasso with a Ridge regression to get $\hat{\beta}$ with $\lambda_{ridge}$ selected with a genetic algorithm of 25 generations of 25 individuals.
-The Lasso step is done on the weighted features implied by the penalty with $\lambda_{lasso}$ selected the same way as for the Elastic Net.
-The weight $\gamma$ is set to one.
+and where $(\alpha, \lambda)$ are hyperparameters and $\hat{w}$ is a weight vector.
+The Ridge estimator obtains with $\alpha = 0$, while LASSO is the case where $\alpha = 1$ and $\hat{w}_k = 1$ for all $k \in \{1,...,K\}$.
+The Adaptive Lasso of \cite{Zou2006} uses $\hat{w} = 1/|\hat{\beta}^\gamma|$ where $\hat{\beta}$ is a $\sqrt{T}$-consistent estimator for the above regression such as the OLS estimator (or the Ridge estimator as suggested by \cite{Zou2006} when collinearity is an issue).Theoretical restrictions on $\gamma$ for which consistent variable selection is justified can be found in \cite{Zou2006}.
+We make the common choice of $\gamma = 1$ and use a first step ridge estimator with hyperparameter selection performed by a genetic algorithm.
+The algorithms we used for Adaptative LASSO and Elastic Net are provided below.

-Since Elastic Net and Adaptive Lasso both perform variable selection we do not cross-validate $P_y$, $P_f$ and $k$.
-We impose $P_y = 12$, $P_f = 12$ and $k = 8$ and let the algorithms select the most relevant features for forecasting task at hand.